Vincamine/PipelineRunner/README.md

   - Jobs can specify artifacts to be uploaded upon completion.
   - Artifacts can be selected using pattern-based paths.
 - **Comprehensive Reporting:**
-  - Status tracking for pipelines, stages, and jobs.
+  - Status tracking for pipelines, stageEntities, and jobEntities.
   - Logs and execution summaries for debugging and analysis.

 ---